DrogoniEntity/Pack-Source-Getter/README.md

 When script finished, you can find sources files into "output/client-src.jar".

 If you need to test your new sources, you can use the modified client located into "output" directory.
-This client have different classe name according to "deobfuscated" name.
+This client have different classes name according to "deobfuscated" name.

 ## Disclaimer
 This script will no longer purpose to download Minecraft clients.
 You need to have your own files.